The website is currently undergoing a makeover. Although it is up and running, a few links are not yet functional.

 Club's main project themes is making homes for overlooked

-.
+types of garden insects.
 As Hoverfly Lagoons has shown, making new spaces can really boost the numbers of insects in green spaces - and help us all get more familiar with our tiny neighbours.

 Earwigs would certainly benefit from a little help.
 They are 'univoltine', which means they only produce one generation per year, so are hit particularly hard by harsh conditions or damaging events, as they struggle to replace lost egg clutches and young.
 They also do not travel very far (a Belgian study showed disperal distances of ~30m!), and tend to aggregate together where they are present.
 Due to their historical reputation as pests, a lot of information about 'managing' garden earwigs is about their control, with earwig 'traps' taking advantage of their tendency to seek out tight spaces to rest in during the day.
 A similar method is used for catching earwigs for ecological sampling, using rolled up cardboard placed on trees.